ProgrammingLover71/Harmonify/README.md

 # Changelog

+# 3.1.0
+Rewrote the patch class system to look more like Harmony's. <br>
+Added a general handler class, named `Harmonify`.

 # 3.0.0
 Reverted to the old injector, while also cleaning it up.
 This is because the new injector was too messy and had too many bugs. <br>